softweri/yiimp/README.md

 ### Welcome to the cryptopool.builders github!
+### This is a devlopment staging area for tests done on stratum updates.
+Trying to install stratum updates from this branch will probably break your server.
+No matter how cool something might look do NOT use this branch to build from until it is pushed to the 'NEXT' branch.

 ### This fork of YiiMP is designed to work with our Ultimate Crypto-Server Installer program.
 Trying to install this on a server not built by our installer will cause headaches, frustrations, and screaming loudly at your monitor.